 Indeed they are.

-And unfortunately, three of them arrive at, or cross, Switzerland.
+And unfortunately, many of them arrive at, or cross, Switzerland.

-The analysis found — you’d better sit down and buckle up for this — that the flight from Milan Malpensa to Geneva is the shakiest in Europe (and 5th most turbulent in the world), and the Milan to Zurich route is in the 10th place.
+The analysis found — you’d better sit down and buckle up for this — that the flights from Nice in France to Geneva and Zurich are the shakiest in Europe.
+The Milan to Zurich flight was ranked the third bumpiest in Europe.

 Why do ‘Swiss’ flights rank high in terms of turbulence?